Political Science

 If they wish, majors may choose a concentration in either American government and public law or international relations and comparative politics.
 Through Salve Regina's popular combined program, qualified undergraduates can earn their bachelor's degree in political science and a master's degree in international relations within five years.

-Program Spotlight: Interdisciplinary Rigor
+Program Spotlight: Transformative Impact

 Our highly qualified and approachable faculty have expertise in American government, comparative politics, international relations and political philosophy.
 With an emphasis on personal attention, we guide our students through their individual courses of study in order to foster professional growth and a deeper understanding of our rigorous curriculum.